How to Get Your NOC Code

 The provinces usually rely on NOC terms and codes in their descriptions about their Provincial Nominee Programs (PNPs) as well.
 Knowing nothing about the NOC can make researching these programs confusing.

 If you have a position that nobody in Canada is able to fill - or you want to keep on a temporary foreign worker and help him or her become a permanent citizen - you will need the NOC Code and its accompanying job title in order to make the case to Citizenship and Immigration Canada and HRSDC that you need to hire a foreign worker.
-You will normally have to submit an LMO in support of your worker's application and the NOC job title is necessary for the LMO.
+You will normally have to submit an LMIA in support of your worker's application and the NOC job title is necessary for the LMIA.

 NOC codes are required for: